-The firm secured a $13,500,000 settlement from a major Philadelphia hospital and its doctors based on our proof that the attending maternal fetal medicine physician and the residents who were asked to monitor the mother's labor failed to see that an increase in the mother's glucose level was caused by a failure to properly administer insulin.
-The doctors delayed initiating delivery for the child resulting in an anoxic injury causing severe cerebral palsy.
+The firm secured a $13,500,000 confidential settlement from a major Philadelphia hospital and its doctors based on our proof that an attending maternal fetal medicine physician and residents who were asked to monitor a mother's labor failed to see that an increase in her glucose level was caused by a failure to properly administer insulin.
+The doctors delayed initiating delivery for the child, resulting in an anoxic injury causing severe cerebral palsy.

 A $5,000,000 settlement was obtained for a child who suffered severe cerebral palsy due to head trauma that was sustained when the doctors improperly used instruments during delivery.

 Duffy + Fulginiti won a $4,500,000 settlement from a teaching hospital and an attending physician who failed to recognize that a mother had had a recent outbreak of herpes.
 The doctor permitted the mother to deliver the child vaginally, exposing the child to the herpes virus which caused severe cerebral palsy.
 The child was 15 when the mother first approached Duffy + Fulginiti, after another attorney had reviewed the case and turned it down.

 A $3,800,000 settlement was attained for a boy who, at 28 hours after birth, developed necrotizing endocolitis (NEC).
 Failure to properly diagnose the NEC resulted in a decrease in oxygen saturation that ultimately caused an anoxic injury and cerebral palsy to the boy.